korysot/korysot.github.io/aboutme.md

 My name is Koraima Sotomayor-Enriquez.

- - Ecuadorian
+ - Ecuadorean
  - Living in Scotland
  - Psychologist (in Ecuador)
- - PhD Student (now in Edinburgh)
+ - PhD Candidate (now in Edinburgh)
  - I like octopus and jellyfishes
  - Contextual Mental Health Advocate